wso2/docs-ei/en/streaming-integrator/docs/admin/minimum-ha-deployment.md

               isAutoCommit: false

 3 .
-To allow the two nodes in the cluster to coordinate effectively, configure carbon coordination by updating the cluster.config section of the <SI_HOME>/conf/worker/deployment.yaml as follows:
+To allow the two nodes in the cluster to coordinate effectively, configure carbon coordination by updating the cluster.config section of the <SI_HOME>/conf/worker/deployment.yaml as follows (Cluster Configuration):

     a .
 To enable the cluster mode, set the enabled property to true. b .
 In order to cluster the two nodes together, enter the same ID as the group ID for both nodes